bgs99/simplehaskell-c/README.md

     $ SimpleHaskell filename
     opens REPL and loads file 'filename'

-    in processing/process.c it is possible to modify default path to modules
+    In processing/process.c it is possible to modify default path to modules

+    You could run examples by running
+    $ SimpleHaskell ../examples/main.shs

+    For example, command
+    > run stc
+    will run Turing machine that sums two Nats from input